These Easter-themed macarons are not only delicious but also super fun to make! You can customize them with any color of paintable royal icing.

-I’m a firm believer that macarons could never be too pretty to eat.
+I firmly believe macarons could never be too pretty to eat.
 But some may beg to differ.
-Good news is you can now have your edible art macarons and chocolate too!
+The good news is you can now have your edible art macarons and chocolate too!

 Lindt asked me to whip up some DIY Easter Macarons inspired by their spring chocolate goodies.
 And I think we did just that!

-Of course, I may be a little bias.
-Because no matter how your macs turn out, at least you’ll have a little luxury chocolate moment to go along with it.
+Of course, I may be slightly biased because no matter how your macs turn out, you’ll have a little luxury chocolate moment to go along with it.

 And that’s what I like to call a win/win scenario.